 - Remove from heat and cool completely before stirring in the Greek yogurt and feta.

-- Pour into a pie dish and top with the scrunched filo pastry or other type.
+- Top with the scrunched filo pastry or another type of pastry.

 - Bake for about 40 minutes till golden and crunchy on top.